-Note 16, discloses an independent engineer's analysis of the exposure of Horowhenua District Council in relation to the estimates and uncertainties surrounding the landfill aftercare provision.
+Note 16, discloses an analysis of the exposure of Horowhenua District Council in relation to the estimates and uncertainties surrounding the landfill aftercare provision.

 Infrastructural assets

 There are a number of assumptions and estimates used when performing depreciated replacement cost (DRC) valuations over infrastructural assets.
 These include: